akagamiys/PRODIGY_CS_02/README.md

+# Pixel Manipulation for Image Encryption and Decryption

 ## Overview

 This Python program demonstrates a simple technique to encrypt and decrypt images using basic mathematical operations.
 The program uses the OpenCV library for image processing and Matplotlib for displaying the images.